 Inventory rules are a way to limit how much of your stock is visible on each sales channel.
 Using inventory rules is a powerful way to get a competitive advantage.
+You can learn more about Inventory Rules by watching this video, or continue reading below.

 Inventory rules are calculated from the "Available" quantities you have to sell.
 Each channel allows you to set 3 kinds of inventory rules: